Pay Invoice

 Artist’s Rendering of the S. 6th St. Gateway.

-The Snyder & Associates team performed a traffic study and provided streetscape design services for the City of Fort Dodge which investigated the creation of a continuous corridor that connects the west side of town with the east side, allowing the downtown business district to better serve the entire community.
+The Snyder & Associates team performed a traffic study and provided streetscape design services for the City of Fort Dodge, which investigated the creation of a continuous corridor that connects the west side of town with the east side, allowing the downtown business district to serve the entire community better.
 Numerous alternative routes were developed, and different intersection treatments were evaluated as part of this traffic analysis.
-In the end, our team advocated for the creation of the Cross-Town Connector along 1st Avenue South which included the construction of two roundabout intersections and the removal of 13 traffic signals.
+Ultimately, our team advocated for creating the Cross-Town Connector along 1st Avenue South, which included the construction of two roundabout intersections and removing 13 traffic signals.
 During the upgrade process, the overhead utility infrastructure was buried along the corridor to improve the aesthetic appeal and provide better pedestrian accommodation within the narrow rights-of-way.
-This corridor transformation greatly improved the operations of the local street network.
+This corridor transformation significantly improved the operations of the local street network.

 Roundabouts Provide Ideal Environment for Gateway Features